At Madbox, we pursue one dream; creating games that will make billions of people smile.

 Chou was a mobile gaming studio founded in 2015 by Jean-Nicolas, with a team of 5 passionate game makers.
 With lots of heart, and exploration, the Chou team worked for 18 months on their first game called Sand Wars : an asynchronous, PvP strategy game in a colorful tropical environment, where you draw the path of the tower defense lines.
 At launch, the App Store and Google Play stores both featured Sandwars, which was a great achievement for all the hard work put in by the team.
 Unfortunately, the game metrics did not work well and about 2 months after its launch, the Chou team learned the hard way that big production times would not be predictive of big success.

 After this first let down, the CHOU Team decided to embark on the mobile-VR journey in 2017, which was at its very early days.
-The rationale was to surf a new computing platform wave, and hopefully benefit from pioneering the VR era.
+The rationale was to surf on a new computing platform wave, and hopefully benefit from pioneering the VR era.
 The CHOU team developed West Gangs, a VR Old West Showdown game, in about 8 months.
 Half the time of the previous game.
-While West Gang became featured on the Google Daydream and Samsung VR stores once again, the success has not been found either.
+While West Gang became featured on the Google Daydream and Samsung VR stores once again, the success had not been found either.

 So, in the end of 2017, with very little cash left, but still the same passion, and knowing that there was only one shot remaining to save the studio from a doomed fate, the CHOU team decided to go all in on what would be the final test for game makers : betting everything on gameplay skills, and doing it as fast as possible.
 The best area to prove it was the early-rising hypercasual wave on the mobile stores.

 Sand Wars had been developed in 18 months.
 West Gangs in 8 months.
 Duck Slam, the first hypercasual game from CHOU, took only 2 days.
 No need to look for it on the Appstore Verdict: Retention D1 was above 50%, which actually slammed the team.After 3 years, and many learnings, we then forged one very strong belief; gameplay is king and great gameplay can be tested quickly.
-And the best arena to train, learn, and build or core loop & gameplay skills would become the hypercasual space.
+And the best arena to train, learn, and build our core loop & gameplay skills would become the hypercasual space.

-Okay it’s time to reconnect both stories.
+Okay it is time to reconnect both stories.

 Some moments cannot be explained by rationality.
 In Spring 2018, on the morning of April 25th, both Maxime and Jonathan met with Jean-Nicolas at Le Lézard Café in the centre of Paris.
-This coffee talk, which was supposed to last only 45 minutes as a get-to-know each other in the Paris gaming space, became a 4h-impassioned discussion around games, teams, company culture and the dream studios each would like to build.
+This coffee talk, which was supposed to last only 45 minutes as a get-to-know each other in the Paris gaming space, became a 4h-impassioned discussion around games, teams, company culture and the dream studios each of them would like to build.
 Until we removed, at the end of the discussion, the -s of studios to discuss the opportunity to build our dream studio together.

 Maxime dreamed of seeing millions of people play the studio's games everywhere he went, like when taking the subway.
 Jean-Nicolas dreamed about building a mad creative team willing to live an epic journey from hypercasual to uncharted design territories and print the Madbox brand in millions of players hearts.
 Jonathan dreamed about building world-class automation tech to accelerate our game development cycles and scalability.
 And of course, building a culture all Madboxers would love, teams with a casual mindset and a mad ambition.

 The next step would be to see if teams would also fall in love, professionally, with each other.
-After a couple of meetings, and some beers obviously, it became clear that MadJoh and Chou teams were also eager to work together, on top of super complementary skill sets.
+After a couple of meetings, and some beers obviously, it became clear that MadJoh and Chou teams were also eager to work together, on top of super complementary skillsets.

 Heading to a well known video games enthusiast hangout in Paris called the Reset Bar, everyone brainstormed what would be the company's name moving forward.
 As we kept saying that the sequence we were experiencing was completely mad, we decided to keep it forever in the company name.
 Madbox was born, with 21 Madboxers, in May 2018.